-Key features of the system include a solar powered, lightweight GPS tag with rechargeable batteries, multiple onboard sensors including a tri-axial accelerometer, two way data-communication to a ground station network, automated data processing and visualization.
-The combination of programmability and two-way data communication is a unique feature that enables the user to tailor the measurement scheme to the needs of the research while the tag is still on the bird.
+Key features of the system include a solar powered, lightweight GPS tracker with rechargeable batteries, multiple onboard sensors including a tri-axial accelerometer, two way data-communication to a ground station network, automated data transfer, data processing and visualization.
+The combination of programmability and two-way data communication is a unique feature that enables the user to tailor the measurement scheme to the needs of the research while the tracker is still on the bird.

 - GPS engine